-Wooden Horse Wednesday is a special project of Wooden Horse Corp. designed to share history, news, pictures, and other information about our beloved Equicizer.
-Check in weekly for posts- it's our pleasure to share the world of the Equicizer with you and we hope you will share us with others!
-Write us at email@example.com with suggestions or requests!
+Wooden Horse Wednesday is a special project of Wooden Horse Corporation designed to share history, news, pictures, and other information about our beloved Equicizer.
+Check in every other week for posts- it's our pleasure to share the world of the Equicizer with you and we hope you will share us with others!
+Write us at firstname.lastname@example.org with suggestions or requests!

 Follow Our Blog!

 Wednesday, May 25, 2016

 The First “Wooden Horse” - The Birth of the Equicizer (Part 1)

 Welcome to Equicizer's first Wooden Horse Wednesday blog!
 In this week’s blog post, we’re going to take you on a bit of a time warp though the history of the Equicizer and how the idea was born.
 It’s a fascinating journey and we’re excited that you’re joining us for the ride!

 In 1981 jockey Frank Lovato, Jr. was badly injured in a racing accident.
 After multiple surgeries, it became apparent that while rehab was a done deal, regaining full motion in his badly fractured left leg was, at best, questionable.
 According to Lovato’s doctor, the question wasn’t when Lovato would ride again, but if and how.